nikhilm/SFND_2D_Feature_Tracking/Mid-term-report.md

 the removed item and then move the others down.
 This would have worked fine for the case here of 8 or so images.
 For this purpose, implementing a proper ring was just an excuse to do the exercise as well as implement a custom iterator which I had never done before.

+## MP.2 Detector notes

+FAST is actually really fast! getting <1ms on my computer Harris and Shi-Tomasi are ~8-9ms.
+BRISK is even slower at 25-26ms with a threshold of 90, so not very brisk.